Admission Documents and Correspondence

 You should continue to check your e-mail for important information about confirming your visa issuance, airport pick-up, housing, orientation, network account set-up, deferral or cancellation.
 Please continue to keep your e-mail address updated and check for messages from email@example.com or firstname.lastname@example.org.

-In the Pre-Arrival and Orientation Guide you can learn about:
+In the Local Information Guide you can learn about:

 - And More!